hari9585-cell/MY-SQL/README.md

 8. Written a stored procedure that takes in an IN parameter for DEPARTMENT and an OUT parameter for p_avgSalary.
 It should retrieve the average salary of all workers in the given department and returns it in the p_avgSalary parameter and call the procedure.

+# My SQL Project 10

+This file is my projects regarding the topic MY SQL, Viewers can see my latest SQL works under this file.

+# Triggers
+Submitted : Hari sankar

+# STEPS DONE FOR PROJECT 10:

+1. Created a new tab in SQL
+2. Created a database called Teacherfile.
+3. Created table name Teachers.
+4. Created a table named teachers with fields id, name, subject, experience and salary and insert 8 rows.
+5. Created a before insert trigger named before_insert_teacher that will raise an error “salary cannot be negative” if the salary inserted to the table is less than zero.
+4. Created an after insert trigger named after_insert_teacher that inserts a row with teacher_id,action, timestamp to a table called teacher_log when a new entry gets inserted to the teacher table. tecaher_id -> column of teacher table, action -> the trigger action, timestamp -> time at which the new row has got inserted.
+5. Created a before delete trigger that will raise an error when you try to delete a row that has experience greater than 10 years.
+6. Created an after delete trigger that will insert a row to teacher_log table when that row is deleted from teacher table.
+7.